CodezPoet/code_examples/README.md

 ### WordPress

 WordPress code examples.
-The example code unsets the blog cookies for visitors so visitors get less cookies, unless a logged in user #freethecookies
+The example code unsets the blog cookies for visitors so visitors get less cookies, unless a logged in user #freethecookie

 ## Can you code "X" or "Y"?